 If an alleged disciplinary offence suggests that there may be risk to the safety of others, or where you are at risk of harm, the Registrar will undertake a risk assessment.

-The Registrar might suspend and/or exclude you pending a hearing – at this moment, this exclusion is not a penalty.
+The Executive Director of Student Services and Registrar might suspend and/or exclude you pending a hearing – at this time, this exclusion is not a penalty.
 Suspension can involve a ban on attendance or by limiting access to UCL premises.
 Exclusion includes the withdrawal of the right of access to buildings, facilities and the services of UCL for a fixed period.

-You cannot be suspended or excluded without being given the chance to appeal against the decision.
-To appeal, you must submit a written request stating the reason for the appeal within five working days of the date of issue of the notice of suspension/exclusion.
+You cannot be suspended or excluded until the hearing without being given the chance to appeal against the decision.
+To appeal, you must submit a written request to the Provost stating the reason for the appeal within five working days of the date of issue of the notice of suspension/exclusion.

 You will then be notified of the decision within ten working days of the receipt of the letter requesting the appeal.